jarrarhaider1214/docs/pages/user-guide/getting-started/build-application-with-cloudplex/build-application-with-cloudplex.md

-# How to Build Application with CloudPlex
+# Build Application with CloudPlex

 The purpose of this guide is to take user through the process of creation and configuration of a Kubernetes application from scratch, without writing a YAML manifest or HELM chart, using the CloudPlex intuitive drag-n-drop interface.
 For a video guide, please click [here](https://drive.google.com/drive/u/1/folders/1PyoW5qUc7Ae9y0CymI6GIuAeHioWg0Bl).